Pokémon Legends: Z-A: Sales

-Within the game's first week of release, the game has sold over 5.8 million units worldwide.
+Within the game's first week of release, the game had sold over 5.8 million units worldwide.
 In Japan, the game sold 1.48 million units within its first four days of launch, with its Switch and Switch 2 versions respectively taking the first and second spots in Japan's weekly sales charts.
+As of December 31, 2025, the game has sold 12.3 million copies, including 8.41 million on the Switch and digitally on the Switch 2 combined, as well as 3.89 million physically on the Switch 2.